-- 5.3.6 It is proposed that a standard thermal double glazed unit achieving a sound insulation performance of 28 dB R_W+C{tr}, for example a 6mm glass/12mm airspace/4mm unit will be required to achieve the internal noise levels. - 5.3.7 Based upon the acoustic performance requirements set out above, internal noise levels within living areas and bedrooms are expected to achieve the criteria as outlined in Table 5-1.
+- 5.3.6 It is proposed that a standard thermal double glazed unit achieving a sound insulation performance of 28 dB RW+Ctr, for example a 6mm glass/12mm airspace/4mm unit will be required to achieve the internal noise levels.
+This will be applicable to any proposed glazed sections of the facade, including lightwells and skylights. - 5.3.7 Based upon the acoustic performance requirements set out above, internal noise levels within living areas and bedrooms are expected to achieve the criteria as outlined in Table 5-1.